TangoMan75/tangoman-gulp/README.md

 It's faster
 ===========

-For those who tried the `gulp-require-dir` [https://www.npmjs.com/package/gulp-require-dir](https://www.npmjs.com/package/gulp-require-dir) method, to split your tasks into multiple smaller _task.js_ files.
-You've probably noticed that when your project needs a lot of different Gulp packages (which happens most of the time), your `gulp` command runs really slow.
-Reason for this is that (as far as I've looked into it) `gulp-require-dir` doesn't allow to pass arguments to imported task.js files.
-Thus one is found obligated to copy and paste all of the required gulp module code inside each and every task.js, which are loaded everytime gulp lauches any task.

-Fantastic Gulp module `gulp-load-plugins` [https://www.npmjs.com/package/gulp-load-plugins](https://www.npmjs.com/package/gulp-load-plugins) allows to load each and every gulp plugins in your _package.json_ automatically, and stores everyone of them in the `plugins` object **once and for all**.
+Fantastic Gulp module `gulp-load-plugins` [https://www.npmjs.com/package/gulp-load-plugins](https://www.npmjs.com/package/gulp-load-plugins) allows to load each and every gulp plugins in your _package.json_ automatically, and stores everyone of them in the `plugins` object **once and for all** which is way more efficient than the `gulp-require-dir` [https://www.npmjs.com/package/gulp-require-dir](https://www.npmjs.com/package/gulp-require-dir) method.